Crochet baby onesie pattern lovers, you’re going to adore the Little Logan Romper!

 For this design I used 2 balls of Hobbii Rainbow Cotton 8/4, which is made from 100% soft and natural cotton.

-This yarn is a real joy to work with as it’s SO soft and has the most wonderful drape to it.
-It’s very easy to work with too with no splitting.
+This yarn is a real joy to work with as it’s so soft and has the most wonderful drape to it.
+It’s very easy to work with also, with no splitting.

 SUBSTITUTE YARN